Chris-Kay/gol/Readme.md

 3) Run setup-javascript.bat and wait until it finishes

-4) Runfor each language setup-java.bat and wait until it finishes
+4) Run setup-java.bat and wait until it finishes

 #### The setup scripts, once initiated, will create maximum of 2 candidate directories per programming language.
 Ie. it's not possible to create 3 java directories at the same time.

 #### The setup scripts sole purpose is to setup the directory structure and copy required files.

 It is assumed that machine comes preinstalled with :